mikalus/eForth43-msp430g2553-naken/README.md

 Or worse, keep away from Forth. :-(
 Therefore, there is the version 43n1 without reset trap.
 You can work with it like with Forth in RAM until the flash is full.
 Then there is the error message "?
 Flash".
-The interpreter still works, but compiling is no longer possible again the error message.
+The interpreter still works, but compiling is no longer possible, again the error message.
 You have to re-flash.
 Otherwise, 43n1 behaves like 43 (n), so also fits to Jürgen's books and will also work fully with the IDE as described.